'

 On the morning of your Unconference before any attendees arrive, you will want to get the spaces and rooms ready for the event.

-When setting up rooms for an Unconference, make sure they are clearly labelled and findable on a map so that attendees can find them easily.
+When setting up rooms for an unconference, make sure they are clearly labelled and findable on a map so that attendees can find them easily.
 Check that there are sufficient seats and that the room can easily be rearranged to suit the needs of the session.
-Ideally you will have ‘blank canvas’ spaces that give complete freedom for room layout.
+Ideally, you will have ‘blank canvas’ spaces that give complete freedom for room layout.
 You will want to make sure that all required equipment is available in each room and working – this includes whiteboards, A/V equipment, marker pens and paper.

 Scheduling Space

 The most important think to prepare is the scheduling space.
 You will need to attach large sheets of paper to a convenient wall with schedule slots marked out and ready to be filled in.
 You want to make sure there are enough working pens.
 Some people like to use Post-It notes so that they are easily rearranged.
-There is always the desire to make the process in some way digital and avoid the use of paper and pens, however, this gets in the way of scheduling.
-As Darren Barefoot points out in an article for Capulet – “Don’t try to maintain a parallel electronic version of the schedule.”

 Welcome Session

 The welcome session is all about making people feel comfortable and covering off some practical details.
-Once the ice is broken, recap the basics about how the Unconference will work along with the start, finish and break times.
-It’s a good opportunity to remind people of the social media details including the relevant hashtags and encourage them to engage as much as possible.
+Once the ice is broken, recap the basics about how the unconference will work along with the start, finish and break times.
+It’s also a good opportunity to remind people of the social media details including the relevant hashtags and encourage them to engage as much as possible.
 You can now create the schedule together.

 Scheduling